Conditional Builds

 $ rpmbuild -ba newpackage.spec --with gnutls --without openssl

-To enable a build conditional in a spec file, use the %bcond
+To create a build conditional in a spec file, use the %bcond

 macro at the